Compact Disc Digital Audio: Decline

 During the 2010s, the increasing popularity of solid-state media and music streaming services caused automakers to remove automotive CD players in favor of minijack auxiliary inputs, wired connections to USB devices and wireless Bluetooth connections.
 Automakers viewed CD players as using up valuable space and taking up weight which could be reallocated to more popular features, like large touchscreens.
 By 2021, only Lexus and General Motors were still including CD players as standard equipment with certain vehicles.

-Despite rapidly declining sales year-over-year, the pervasiveness of the technology lingered for a time, with companies placing CDs in pharmacies, supermarkets, and filling station convenience stores to target buyers less likely to be able to use Internet-based distribution.
-In 2018 Best Buy announced plans to decrease their focus on CD sales, however, while continuing to sell records, sales of which are growing during the vinyl revival.
+Current status

 CDs continued to be strong in some markets such as Japan where 132 million units were produced in 2019.

-The decline in CD sales has slowed in recent years, and in 2021 CD sales increased in the US for the first time since 2004, with Axios citing its rise to "young people who are finding they like hard copies of music in the digital age".
-It came at the same time as both physical vinyl and cassette reaching sales levels not seen in 30 years.
+The decline in CD sales has slowed in recent years; in 2021, CD sales increased in the US for the first time since 2004, with Axios citing its rise to "young people who are finding they like hard copies of music in the digital age".
+It came at the same time as both vinyl and cassette reached sales levels not seen in 30 years.
+The RIAA reported that CD revenue made a dip in 2022, before increasing again in 2023 and overtook downloading for the first time in over a decade.

+In the US, 33.4 million CD albums were sold in the year 2022.
+In France in 2023, 10.5 million CDs were sold, almost double that of vinyl, but both of them represented generated 12% each of the French music industry revenues.